Rules

 2. orders for CD-ROMs, books from the faculty libraries and the Digital Card Catalogue.

-5. The ordered materials are delivered to the pick-up locker during the working hours of the BUW departments, no more than 3 times a day.
+5. Materials ordered are delivered to the pick-up locker within the BUW departments’ working hours, not exceeding 3 times a day.

-6. The order can be placed in one or more lockers.
+6. The order can be placed in one or multiple lockers.

-7. The order is ready for pick-up from the pick-up locker when the status of the ordered copies changes to “Available for pick-up” in the reader’s account and the user receives an e-mail informing them that the ordered copies can be collected; such information is sent 3 times a day.
+7. The readiness of the order for pick-up at the locker is confirmed when the status of the ordered copies changes to “Available for pick-up” in the reader’s account.
+Users are notified via email about the availability of the ordered copies three times a day.

-8. Materials ordered to the pick-up locker are waiting for pick-up according to the deadline indicated in the email (3 days), after which the order is automatically cancelled and the ordered materials are returned to the Closed Stacks.
+8. Materials ordered to the pick-up locker are held for pick-up according to the deadline specified in the email (3 days).
+If not collected within this timeframe, the order is automatically canceled, and the materials return to the Closed Stacks.

-9. If there are no free lockers in the pick-up locker, the ordered books are transferred to the Circulation Desk.
+9. If all lockers are occupied, the ordered books are relocated to the Circulation Desk for pick-up.

-10. In order to pick up the ordered materials from the pick-up locker, it is necessary to log in with the library card number and the password assigned to your library account.
+10. To retrieve the ordered materials from the pick-up locker, users must log in using their library card number and the assigned password for their library account.

-11. In the case of an order stored in several lockers, the user may select which lockers they wish to open.
+11. If an order spans multiple lockers, the user can choose which lockers to access.

 1. the library account is invalid,